International-Data-Spaces-Association/idsa/README.md

 ## ✔️IDS Reference Testbed <a name="IDS-Reference-Testbed"></a>
-[IDS Testbed](https://github.com/International-Data-Spaces-Association/IDS-testbed) is a setup with Open Source IDS components which can be used to verify that a component implements the IDS specifications for establishing connections and communication and thus, can work interoperable with all IDS components in the testbed setup.
-It can be used for component behaviour testing, interoperability testing against IDS components (Connector, DAPS, CA, Metadata Broker), preparation for IDS certification and a starting point for creation of data spaces.
+[IDS Testbed](https://github.com/International-Data-Spaces-Association/IDS-testbed) is a setup with open-source IDS components.
+It can be used to verify if a component implements the IDS specifications for establishing connections and communication, and thus, can work interoperable with all IDS components in the testbed setup.

+The IDS Testbed is the starting point for the creation of data spaces.
+It can be used for:
+-	component behavior testing
+-	interoperability testing against IDS components (Connector, DAPS, CA, Metadata Broker)
+-	preparation for IDS Certification

 You can check the [IDS Reference Testbed repository](https://github.com/International-Data-Spaces-Association/IDS-testbed) for more information.

 ## 💊 Minimum Viable Data Space <a name="Minimum-Viable-Data-Space"></a>
-The Minimum Viable Data Space (MVDS) is a combination of components to initiate a data space with just enough features to be usable for secure and sovereign data exchange, as specified by IDSA.
+The Minimum Viable Data Space (MVDS) is a combination of IDS components to create a data space with just enough features to be used for secure and sovereign data exchange as specified by IDSA.
 It aims to facilitate the work of experimenters by shortening the implementation time (by avoiding lengthy details that would slow down the first release).
 MVDS allows them to start with a first working version (where secure and sovereign data exchange is granted), where the development team can iterate, identify and respond to the assumptions about the requirements of the data space.

 To start experimenting with a MVDS, you can start with the setup explained [on this page](https://github.com/International-Data-Spaces-Association/IDS-testbed/blob/master/minimum-viable-data-space/MVDS.md) of IDS Reference Testbed repository.

 ## ✍️ IDS Deployment Scenarios <a name="IDS-Deployment-Scenarios"></a>
-[IDS Deployment Scenarios](https://github.com/International-Data-Spaces-Association/IDS-Deployment-Scenarios) is the repository where deployment examples from various domains and cases are listed.
-It acts as a library of information listing different deployment alternatives applied by IDS projects and can be used as a great source of inspiration, prior to your implementation process.
+The [IDS Deployment Scenarios](https://github.com/International-Data-Spaces-Association/IDS-Deployment-Scenarios) repository is a collection of deployment examples from various domains and use cases.
+It is  a library of information for IDS projects and can be used as a great source of inspiration, prior to your implementation process.

 If your IDS implementation is either on Pilot or Live stage, you are warmly invited to apply with your IDS Deployment Scenario via the [Data Space Radar form](https://forms.office.com/Pages/ResponsePage.aspx?id=NNZGs_usx0K9RPFVfuibG3WVHeFvj2hHgjU7ZCgshUhUMExMOTdCWDNMSERJTjlIUlRKMVc0QTUxMCQlQCN0PWcu).

 ## :black_square_button: IDS-Portfolio-of-Building-Blocks <a name="IDS-Portfolio-of-Building-Blocks"></a>
-[IDS Portfolio of Building Blocks](https://github.com/International-Data-Spaces-Association/IDS-Portfolio-of-Building-Blocks) is the repository that provides an overview of IDS Building Blocks that are available as open source projects, including the [projects qualified via IDS Graduation Scheme](https://github.com/International-Data-Spaces-Association/idsa/blob/main/graduation_scheme/Projects.md) and others that contain pieces to initiate a data space.
+[IDS Portfolio of Building Blocks](https://github.com/International-Data-Spaces-Association/IDS-Portfolio-of-Building-Blocks) provides an overview of IDS building blocks that are available as open-source projects, including the [projects qualified via IDS Graduation Scheme](https://github.com/International-Data-Spaces-Association/idsa/blob/main/graduation_scheme/Projects.md) and others that contain pieces to initiate a data space.

-If you would like to have a project added into the IDS Portfolio of Building Blocks, please [use this template](https://github.com/International-Data-Spaces-Association/IDS-Portfolio-of-Building-Blocks/issues/new?assignees=&labels=&template=building-block-addition-request.md&title=) to create an issue in the repository.
+If you would like to have a project added to the IDS Portfolio of Building Blocks, please [use this template](https://github.com/International-Data-Spaces-Association/IDS-Portfolio-of-Building-Blocks/issues/new?assignees=&labels=&template=building-block-addition-request.md&title=) to create an issue in the repository.

 In IDSA Github, you may also check [this repository](https://github.com/International-Data-Spaces-Association/OPENDEI-Building-Blocks) that lists the building blocks developed in OPEN DEI project as result of Task Force 1 Iteration 2.

 ## 🥚 IDS Graduation Scheme <a name="IDS-Graduation-Scheme"></a>
-IDS Graduation Scheme is the set of rules, processes and criteria to evaluate the maturity level of a IDS-compliant component.
+The IDS Graduation Scheme is the set of rules, processes and criteria to evaluate the maturity level of a IDS component.

-You can find the latest version of [IDS Graduation Scheme here](https://github.com/International-Data-Spaces-Association/idsa/tree/main/graduation_scheme) and check this [one pager](https://github.com/International-Data-Spaces-Association/idsa/blob/main/graduation_scheme/IDSA-Sandbox-Application.pdf) as a starting point to understand how you can apply to it with your project.
-If you already have a IDS-related project you can quickly initiate your application via [this form](https://internationaldataspaces.org/sandbox-application/).
+You can find the latest version of [IDS Graduation Scheme here](https://github.com/International-Data-Spaces-Association/idsa/tree/main/graduation_scheme).
+Check out this [one pager](https://github.com/International-Data-Spaces-Association/idsa/blob/main/graduation_scheme/IDSA-Sandbox-Application.pdf) as a starting point to understand how you can apply with your project.
+If you already have an IDS-related project, you can quickly initiate your application via [this form](https://internationaldataspaces.org/sandbox-application/).

 ## :book: Knowledge Base <a name="Knowledge-Base"></a>
-The IDS Knowledge Base consists of a step-by-step guide on [How to Build Data Spaces](./how-to-build-data-spaces/README.md) providing insights to support your way to build Data Spaces on the foundation of IDS.
-This community-driven knowledge base is a place to gather and share knowledge.
+The IDS Knowledge Base is a step-by-step guide on [How to Build Data Spaces](./how-to-build-data-spaces/README.md) on the foundation of IDS.
+This community-driven knowledge base is a place to gather and share information.
 New contributions are always very welcome.
-If you are interested in sharing your experiences with the community, it is recommended to start with the [contribution guidelines](/CONTRIBUTING.md).
+If you are interested in sharing your experiences with the community, please start with the [contribution guidelines](/CONTRIBUTING.md).

-:triangular_flag_on_post: Part of the IDS Knowledge Base is also offered as part of IDSA Website [docs.internationaldataspaces.org](https://docs.internationaldataspaces.org/knowledge-base/) where you can find lean and brief information on the most popular topics about IDS technologies.
+:triangular_flag_on_post: Part of the IDS Knowledge Base is also available on the IDSA website [docs.internationaldataspaces.org](https://docs.internationaldataspaces.org/knowledge-base/) where you will find lean and brief information on the most popular topics about IDS technologies.

 #
 ## IDSA AT A GLANCE <a name="IDSA-at-a-Glance"></a>